friction2d/friction2d.github.io/_drafts/friction-100-rc3.md

 * Ensured `rx` and `ry` values for circles are always positive on export
 * Added optional support for SVG 1.1 compatible colors (see export dialog)
+* New custom SVG optimizer (see "Optimize for Web" option in export dialog)
+  * Replaces external SVGO application

 ### Effects